-19 Dec From Brooklyn to Boynton Beach: a visit with a pioneering performer
+19 Dec From Brooklyn to Boynton Beach: A pioneering performer looks back

-It had been a pretty wretched period for our beloved hometown–crime, for one, economic distress, for another–but not for him.
-A small crew of people were running around various venues in the New York area, performing a musical written he’d co-written with his dear friend, Chuck Reichenthal.
-Hit Tunes from Flop Shows.
+That’s when a small crew of people were running around various venues in the New York area, performing a musical written he’d co-written with his dear friend, Chuck Reichenthal called Hit Tunes from Flop Shows.

-What Lynn had been up to since we’d last been in touch decades ago was remarkable.
-She’d left teaching, and become a major figure on the LGBT performance circuit.
+Since we’d lost touch, Lavner had left the New York City Public School System, and become a major figure on the LGBT performance circuit.
 From the gay and lesbian clubs in New York, she’d gone on tour around the world as “America’s most politically incorrect performer,” hosting at women’s festivals and other venues that were boldly being staged to rally for what then seemed unattainable: Gay civil rights.
 She’d become the public voice of the crusade for gay equal rights at a critical, early time in the movement.
 Ardis traveled the world with her as her manager.